" "

 Should I connect to the LBN?

 If you’ve previously lived somewhere with an NBN connection, you’ll find LBN speed tiers and prices relatively similar to what’s available on the NBN.
-Providers also provide much the same across the two networks meaning you don’t necessarily miss out.
-While there aren’t as many providers offering plans on the LBN as there are on the NBN, you’ll still have plenty of choice for plans, prices, providers and speeds.
+While there aren’t as many providers offering LBN plans when compared to NBN, customers still have a choice of plans, prices and speeds.

 Share this article